1995parham/dotfiles/README.md

 ## Windows as Virtual Machine

-Because there are software applications like [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on my host machine in order to use them.
+Because there are software applications like [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on my host machine to use them.

-### What we need to do after installation?
+### What do we need to do after installation?

-During installation you need to provide your outlook account and then you have up and running system in no time.
+During installation, you need to provide your Outlook account and then you have an up and running system in no time.
 These are the software that I need on my system:

 |         Name          | How to Install?                                        |